What is a parenting class?

 Who goes on parenting classes?

-All parents/carers can attend CANparent classes – mothers, fathers, step-parents, grandparents, parenting partners or anyone in a parenting role to a child or children.
+All parents/carers can attend CANparent classes – mums, dads, step-parents, grandparents, parenting partners or anyone in a parenting role to a child or children.
 There are a variety of courses available through CANparent: face to face or online, or group or one to one sessions.
 Some take place over a few weeks, a few months or more, or at your own pace if online.
 Find information on courses in your area.

 What will I learn at a parenting class?